To Avocado, With Love! Two Tasty Recipes that Will Win Your Heart

 Avocado Chicken Salad

-avocado chicken salad This has quickly become my new favourite lunch and is also something my toddler absolutely loves.
+This has quickly become my new favourite lunch and is also something my toddler absolutely loves.
 I have eaten it in a sandwich, but it can prove to be extremely filling.
 Open-faced sandwiches are less filling or pile some up on top of crisp bread like Ryvita or Melba Toast.
-This is another one of those recipes that is prepared to taste, not with specific quantities.
+This is a recipe that is prepared to taste, not with specific quantities.
 Experiment with it until you get it the way you like it.

 • Cooked chicken breast, chopped